 Clippings.me is a free platform that allows writers, bloggers, and journalists to create beautiful online portfolios without any coding.
-Used by 80,000 writers, it’s a fast and easy way to upload clips and compile them into an accessible portfolio.
+Used by over 100,000 writers, it’s a fast and easy way to upload writing clips and compile them into an accessible portfolio.
 You can add a bio, upload media clips and customize your portfolio’s look and feel.

 The free version of Clippings.me has everything you need and then some to start showcasing your work.
 However, if you’d like additional features, like the ability to use a custom domain or access to detailed analytics, you can upgrade to a premium membership for a small monthly fee.

 Clippings.me is the best platform for creating a copywriting portfolio because that’s exactly what the site was designed for.
 Other portfolio platforms are meant to serve not just writers, but photographers, developers, designers, etc. Clippings.me was made specifically for writers, so it has only the features you need and nothing you don’t.
 The interface is simple and intuitive for a copywriter looking to showcase his or her work and for clients wishing to browse it.

 You can sign up for a free Clippings.me account in under a minute and get started building your portfolio right away.
 You can upload files with a click and add complementary materials like photos and videos to be displayed alongside each piece of writing.

 First, just go to Clippings.me and click “Sign Up,” and register your portfolio, name, email and password:

 Then you can add your bio: